 Adoption Terms Closed, Semi-Open, Open.
 These terms can be daunting.
 I’m not sure about the other adoptive mamas out there, but when we first embarked on the adoption journey…these terms were never tossed around.

-After 8 years being in the adoption world, I am very familiar with each of these things, and I stop and look at what they each mean to my family.
+After 8 years of being in the adoption world, I am very familiar with each of these things, and I stop and look at what they each mean to my family.

-In an ideal world, my kids would’ve have been parented by their biological parents.
+In an ideal world, my kids would have been parented by their biological parents.
 My two children’s biological mother would have had a great support system, who would teach her how to parent correctly.
 My Ethiopian son’s biological mother would’ve been taught basic hygiene, basic first aid, how to garden, how to manage money, and how to live, successfully, in the country that she loves.

 We live in a fallen world.
 We all have a choice…whether good or bad.
 The reality is, when bad choices are made, there are natural consequences that will occur.
 For my two kids…their lives were riddled with all sorts of negative things.
 It has changed their lives and shaped who they are and their thought processes.
 My Ethiopian son had medical issues that could not have been avoided.
 A death occurred, and unforeseen issues came to the surface.

 The Lord saw fit for us to bring these three children into our home and into our family.
 It has not always been easy.
-In my earlier (more stupid) years, I was OVERLY protective and the thought of biological family issues flooding my life or my children’s lives…it simply was not welcome.
+In my earlier (more stupid) years, I was OVERLY protective and the thought of biological family issues flooding my life or my children’s lives… simply was not welcome.
 I wanted nothing to do with their biological mother or extended family.
 Sadly, I was angry, and my mama bear instincts were to protect these kids who had been hurt so bad.
 We decided to have a closed adoption.
 I wanted no contact, no pictures, no discussions.
 Nothing.

-With my son, from ET, I yearned for an open adoption.
+With my son, from ET, I yearned for open adoption.
 I knew things, I have a heart for his sweet mama and his brothers and sisters.
 Open adoption is not possible due to laws (ET and American) and the fact that an ocean separates us.
 This sweet family lives deep in the jungle.
 I have no way of getting them anything.
 So we hang pictures, we talk about them, we watch videos.
 I want my son to know that she loved him so deeply that she gave him life twice.

 As I have matured, Jesus has worked on my heart.
 I have found my son’s siblings.
-Also, I have met his sister and spoken with one of his brother’s on the phone.
-I have yet to talk with his younger brother and really don’t expect too.
+Also, I have met his sister and spoken with one of his brothers on the phone.
+I have yet to talk with his younger brother and really don’t expect to.
 Amazingly, I counsel with, encourage, pray over and with these young adults and their younger brother.
 They have sent pictures.
 I’ve written down stories they have shared.
 I have a medical history and birth history.
 I am paving the path for a relationship between my son and his biological siblings.

 For my daughter, I have found her only biological sister.
 I’ve been speaking to her for a few months.
 There have been things I have learned, but not much.
 I do have pictures and a little medical history, so that is good.
 She is not as open to talking to me as my son’s biological siblings.
 That is okay, it will happen, in time.
 If it doesn’t, I’ve still had the blessing of finding her.
 Also, I have had the opportunity to counsel her and pray.
 Again, the path is being paved.

-As for my son’ father….we will never ever have any contact with him.
+As for my son’s father….we will never ever have any contact with him.
 I do have a few pictures, but it is a safety issue.
 My children’s safety is not worth trying to contact this man.
 At least I know where he is located.
 Sadly, I really do not want to know anymore.

 Their mother, I have not been in contact with.
 I have a heart for her, though it is a guarded heart.
 I give her pictures, she calls, I have been to her apartment, I’ve met her new fiance’.
 I’ve counseled with, yelled at, been yelled at, hugged, loved, cried with this woman.
 I am also in contact with their grandmother and aunt.